The Tuggie Bus was a short-lived community bus service that commenced operation in Kambah and Wanniassa on Monday 9 June 1980.

 - 568 was a 1979 model delivered as ZIE 538 on 12 June 1980.
 Disposal date unknown.

-You can view a scan of the service timetable in our gallery.
+You can view the Tuggie Bus timetable in our 1980 collection.

 Erindale Centre Comrie Street (L) Sternberg (L) Wheeler (R) Fincham (R) Athllon (L) Vosper (L) Livingston (R) Summerland (R) Mannheim (L) Sulwood (L) Inkster (R) Marconi (R) Drakeford (L) Sulwood (L) Kambah Pool (R) Barritt (L) Allchin (L) Barritt (R) Boddington (R) Bateman (L) Learmonth (L) Vansittart (L) O’Halloran (R) Springbett (R) O’Halloran (R) Drakeford (R) O’Halloran (L) Jenke (R) O’Halloran (R) Drakeford (L) Taverner (L) Forlonge (R) Wheeler (R) McBryde (L) Comrie Street, Erindale Centre